Recycling and Waste

 At VinUniversity, we are committed to building a greener campus by encouraging our community to switch from gasoline to electric vehicles.
 Through this initiative, faculty and staff receive exclusive discounts when purchasing EVs, have access to free on-campus electric vehicle charging stations, and benefit from prioritized parking spaces for electric cars.
 In addition, our weekly Green Wednesday campaign encourages students, faculty, and staff to adopt eco-friendly habits—such as reducing plastic use, conserving energy, and greening personal spaces.
 These efforts are part of our broader sustainability strategy, aiming to reduce carbon emissions, support eco-friendly choices, and create a healthier environment for all VinUnians.

-From January 2020 to May 21, 2025, VinUni installed and put into operation 34 Elkay water fountain filters to encourage the use of personal water bottles and reduce single-use plastic bottles.
-As a result, almost 1.5 million plastic bottles were prevented from being used, making a meaningful contribution to sustainable development goals and reducing plastic waste on campus.
+Since January 2020, VinUni has installed and put into operation 34 Elkay water fountain filters to encourage the use of personal water bottles and reduce single-use plastic bottles.
+As a result, almost 1.5 million plastic bottles have been prevented from being used, making a meaningful contribution to sustainable development goals and reducing plastic waste on campus.